How does training shape the Riemannian geometry of neural network representations?: Simplification of the Riemann tensor for shallow neural networks

-In this section, we show how the general form of the Riemann tensor can be simplified for metrics of the form considered here.
+In this section, we show how the general form of the Riemann tensor can be simplified for metrics of the form induced by shallow neural network feature maps.
+We first show that the Riemann tensor and Ricci scalar simplify substantially for metrics such that $\partial_{\alpha} g_{\mu\nu}$ is completely symmetric under permutation of its indices, and then show that the neural networks of the form considered in this work satisfy this property.
 As elsewhere, our conventions follow \citet{dodson1991tensor}.
-Consider a metric of the general form

-where we do not assume that the distribution of the weights and biases is Gaussian.
-For such a metric, we have